Richardaeld/Fat_Racoon_Kitchen/README.md

 + I've uploaded a recipe I don't like anymore and I want to remove it. <!-- Tests for deletion of recipe --><!-- Tests delete from C.R.U.D. -->

 #### Expectation(s):
+1. A recipe is created, viewed, edited, and deleted.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
 1. The page content doesn't overlap and is easily read.

 #### Assumption(s):
-1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
-1. Tester will create an account for this test and keep a record of said account to be appropriately handled after testing.
+1. The tester will create an account for this test, and will keep a record of said account.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.
-1. Click on **Login** in navigation bar.
+1. Click on **Login** on the navigation bar.
-1. Click on **Create Account** tab.
+1. Click on the **Create Account** tab.
-1. Fill out all appropriate information and submit said information.
+1. Fill out all the appropriate information and submit said information.
-1. Once **Profile** page opens, click on **Share Recipe**.
+1. Once the **Profile** page opens, click on **Share Recipe**.
-1. Fill out all appropriate information, including an avatar, to submit a new recipe.
+1. Fill out all the appropriate information, including an avatar, and submit the new recipe.
 1. Check over newly created recipe for all appropriate information.
-1. Go to created recipe's page.
+1. Favorite the recipe.
-1. Click **Edit Recipe**.
+1. Click the **Edit Recipe** button.
-1. Enter all new information and a new avatar.
+1. Enter all new information, including a new avatar, and submit the updated recipe.
-1. Check over newly edited recipe for all appropriate information.
+1. Check over the newly edited recipe for all updated information.
-1. Click **Delete Recipe**
+1. Click the **Delete Recipe** button.
 1. Enter recipe's name and click **delete** button.
+1. Click on the deleted recipe's name in the **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes**.
+1. The application should prompt you with the response, "Sorry this recipe has been removed".

 #### Document Result(s):
-1. Documentation of any error in the C.R.U.D. steps.
-1. Documentation of any category where incorrect information was shown.
+1. An user account (for testing) was created to fullfill the test's requirments, record:
+    + The username and email address of the account.
+1. If the recipe created was not viewable, record:
+    + The recipe name.
+1. If the recipe did not update properly, record:
+    + The recipe name and the content that didnt update correctly.
+1. If the recipe did not delete properly, record:
+    + The recipe name.
+1. If any content has bad UX, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+1. If there is an incorrect box shadow, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).

 ### Testing Delete Button for Recipes on Profile Page